Senior Partners Care Program

 How can I enroll in Senior Partners Care?
 Senior Partners Care is administered through the Seven County Senior Federation.
 Call us during our regular office hours, 8 am to 4:30 pm, Mon. - Fri.
 Ask for a packet containing an SPC application form and a Federation membership application.

-To apply for SPC, you will need to provide your annual Social Security statment as well as current financial information (attach recent copies) to the SPC application form to confirm your income/asset eligibility.
+To apply for SPC, you will need to provide your annual Social Security statement as well as current financial information (attach recent copies) to the SPC application form to confirm your income/asset eligibility.
 The SPC application form will also ask you to indicate which Seven County area hospitals and clinics you typically utilize for your health care.

 Remember: Senior Partners Care is NOT health insurance.